TheTopVillas/mailchimp-marketing-php/README.md

 # Mailchimp Marketing — PHP (backport Guzzle 4 & PHP 5.6)

-The official PHP client library for the Mailchimp Marketing API
+The unofficial PHP client library (forked from the official repo) for the Mailchimp Marketing API

 ## Installation